Gum and Tooth Abscess Dental Treatment

 At Amazing Smiles, our skilled dental team provides comprehensive gum treatments to address gum disease, which is often the underlying cause of abscess formation.

-By removing bacteria and plaque buildup, scaling and root planing, and promoting gum health through personalized care, we can help alleviate pain, reduce inflammation, and prevent further complications.
+By removing plaque buildup, scaling and root planing and personalised care, we can help alleviate pain, reduce inflammation, and prevent further complications.

 For severe cases of gum infection, patients may be referred to a Periodontists (gum specialists) for treatment.